Spinal Muscle Strain

 Learn More About Spinal Muscle Strain

 • Deconditioned muscles.
-Muscles that are stiff and underused are more prone to injury, and can easily be injured when participating in a new activity or workout routine.
+Muscles that are stiff and underused are more prone to injury and can easily be injured when participating in a new activity or workout routine.

 • Poor posture and conditioning.
 Weak back muscles and a lack of core strength can lead to an easily damaged lower back.
-People who work desk jobs are extremely susceptible to lower back pain.
+People who work desk jobs are highly susceptible to lower back pain.

 • If you’re exercising or playing sports and your back starts to hurt, stop and don’t push through the pain.